 C++ Math log1p

-The function computes the natural logarithm of a given number plus one.
+The function calculates the natural logarithm of a specified number increased by one.

 Suppose a number is 'x':